What Is Cirrhosis of the Liver | Symptoms & Treatment | MedStar Health

 • Mental confusion, irritability (encephalopathy) from a build-up of ammonia

-Living with cirrhosis requires lifestyle changes to slow the progress of the condition and reduce the risk of complications, including:
+Living with chronic scarring requires lifestyle changes to slow the progression and reduce the risk of complications, such as portal hypertension or liver cancer.
+These recommendations include:

-• Quitting any alcohol use, even if it is not the cause of your cirrhosis
+• Quitting any alcohol use, even if alcohol isn’t the cause

 • Limiting dietary salt and fat